Huaso Trail, Chile

 - stay on a private island

-- ride through the Patagonian wilderness
+- horse ride through the Patagonian wilderness

 - many river and lake crossings

-Ride along pioneer trails in the rural Puelo Valley through of the Andes.
+Horse riding along pioneer trails in the rural Puelo Valley through of the Andes.
 We offer you an exclusive journey into the heart of the rural Andean culture.
 Enjoy the adventure and relaxation of an old way of life in pristine Patagonian wilderness.

 This horse riding tour will start at your hotel where you will meet your tour leader and driver, from where we will cross the Valdivian forest along the Reloncaví fjord and arrive at Lake Tagua Tagua.
 After sailing across the lake will meet the baqueanos and the creoles horses and cross the river just as the locals do: on a public boat while the horses swim alongside.
-Approx 1.5 hrs riding
+Approx 1.5 hrshorse riding.

 After breakfast, we will be ready to start our full day horse riding expedition.
 Enjoy this fantastic landscape as we ride into the Ventisqueros valley.
 Stop for lunch and relax.
 Lots of river crossings on this day.
 Arrive at a remote and very self-sufficient home where the owners will lodge us for 2 nights.
-Approx 7 hrs riding
+Approx 7 hrs horse riding.

 We will embark on a gentle full-day ride, crossing the river once more to join the other valley and approach its glacier.
 This little valley turns wild and remote, with incredible flora and devoid of inhabitants.
 We will arrive close to the Alerce forest on this occasion.
 Box lunch and ride back to our guest farmhouse.
 Later there is a chance to go for a walk around the area or simply relax with a glass of wine.
-Approx 4 hrs riding
+Approx 4 hrs horse riding.

 Again we will follow the Puelo River up to Puerto Urrutia, were we say farewell to the horses.
 The road to Puerto Varas goes alongside the Reloncaví Fjord.
 You will enjoy the beautiful of the river's mouth flowing into the sea, as well as Vicente Perez Rosales National Park, Lake Llanquihue and the Osorno and Calbuco volcanoes, and finally the beautiful town of Puerto Varas.